 Dr Shushu Chen discusses whether major sporting events can bring lasting social impacts and legacies to regions that host them.
 This blog post was produced for inclusion in the Birmingham Economic Review for 2022.
 The annual Birmingham Economic Review is produced by the University of Birmingham’s City-REDI and the Greater Birmingham Chambers of Commerce.
 It is an in-depth exploration of the economy of England’s second city and a high-quality resource for informing research, policy and investment decisions.
 This post is featured in Chapter 5 of the Birmingham Economic Review for 2022, on opportunities and building on the strengths of the region.
-Click here to read the Review.
-Click here to access an interactive dashboard featuring key data from the report.
+Read the Birmingham Economic Review.
+Visit the WMREDI Data Lab to find out more about Birmingham.

 The argument that major sporting events create legacies such as city regeneration and economic growth has repeatedly been used politically to justify event bids, and these types of legacies have been researched extensively.
 By contrast, social legacies and impacts remain relatively understudied.

 However, this does not mean that social legacies are unimportant.

 Let’s first look at what social legacies entail.
 According to the systematic review of Mair et al. (2021), event legacy research has included social elements specifically concerning ‘inclusion and diversity, ‘volunteering’, ‘social cohesion, civic pride, and social capital’, ‘business and government partnership’, ‘disaster preparedness’, ‘sport participation, infrastructure, and health’, ‘destination branding’, and ‘accessibility’.

 Unlike economic and environmental legacies, which some might argue benefit only certain business sectors (e.g., tourism and trade) or certain locations within a host city (areas close to stadiums where major infrastructure tends to be focused), social legacies can, in theory, benefit all individuals and communities in a host region.